coreruleset/coreruleset/util/regexp-assemble/README.md

-# How to use regexp-assemble.pl
+# How to use regexp-assemble.py

 ## Set up
 1. You will need a Perl environment and Perl version >= 5.10